falconite400/microsoft_edge_points_miner/README.md

 The program will search the numbers 0-33 (34 search terms).
 As of when I wrote this, the maximum number of points allowed per day from searching (on desktop) is 170, with each search giving you 5 points.

+If microsoft questions your large amount of points, it wasn't me

 Have fun